classical

 - (physics) Pertaining to models of physical laws that do not take quantum or relativistic effects into account; Newtonian or Maxwellian.

-- Antonims: quantum, relativistic
+- Antonimi: quantum, relativistic

 Usage notes